How to Start a YouTube Channel

 - Customize your channel

 How your channel looks is as important as the content it has.
 Nothing says “brand identity” better than unique channel art.
 The profile picture for your personal channel is synced with your Google account, but you will need to upload a new image for your brand channel.
 Next, choose a header that best reflects your personality or company style.
 It’s common practice to add a logo and clickable links to social media accounts in the header as well.
 Leave your contact details in the About section, so that people know how to get in touch with you.
+A well-designed YouTube banner can serve as a powerful visual centerpiece for your channel, instantly conveying your brand’s message and enhancing its overall appeal to viewers.

 - Fill your channel with content